Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Prerequisites

-- [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
-- A modern web browser.
-This sample uses **ES6** conventions and will not run on **Internet Explorer**.
-- [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
-- [VS Code Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with Azure through VS Code Interface.
 - An **Azure AD B2C** tenant.
 For more information see: [How to get an Azure AD B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
 - A user account in your **Azure AD B2C** tenant.